Brian-Pho/Textbook-Notes/content/posts/textbooks/the-quest-for-artificial-intelligence/index.md

 - Much human reasoning is about propositions and quantities that are uncertain.
 Our beliefs about many things are provisional (that is, subject to change) and qualified (that is, having various levels of confidence).
 - AI systems, too, need to be able to deal with uncertain information.
 - But just as is the case with logical reasoning, probabilistic reasoning is subject to AI's old nemesis, the combinatorial explosion.
-- E.g. an agent's knowledge consists of a set of propositions.
+- E.g. An agent's knowledge consists of a set of propositions.
 Because of possible interdependencies among the propositions, accurate probabilistic reasoning depends on knowing more than just the probability of each of those propositions individually.
 Instead, probability values for various combinations of the propositions taken together, called "joint probabilities," are usually required; this leads, in the general case, to impractically large representations and intractable computations.
 - One thing that all of these applications has taught us is the importance of massive amounts of data, which has turned out to be the major theme of modern AI.
 - The fact that full explanations involve rather complex mathematics testifies again to the great increase in AI's technical depth that began in the 1980s.

 ### Chapter 29: Machine Learning

 - Most machine learning methods construct hypotheses from data.
-- E.g. if a large set of data contains several instances of swans being white and no instances of swans being of other colors, then a machine learning algorithm might make the inference that "all swans are white."
+- E.g. If a large set of data contains several instances of swans being white and no instances of swans being of other colors, then a machine learning algorithm might make the inference that "all swans are white."
 - Such an inference is "inductive" rather than "deductive."
 Deductive inferences follow necessarily and logically from their premisses, whereas inductive ones are hypotheses, which are always subject to falsification by additional data.
 - Still, inductive inferences, based on large amounts of data, are extremely useful.
 Indeed, science itself is based on inductive inferences.
 - The usual AI approach to dealing with large quantities of data is to reduce the amount of it in some way.
-- E.g. a neural network is able to represent what is important about a large amount of training data by the network's structure and weight values.
+- E.g. A neural network is able to represent what is important about a large amount of training data by the network's structure and weight values.
 Similarly, learning a Bayesian network from data condenses these data into the network's node structure and its conditional probability tables.
 - The basic idea behind backprop is simple, but the mathematics is complicated.
 - In response to an error in the network's output, backprop makes small adjustments in all of the weights so as to reduce that error.
 It can be regarded as a hill-climbing (or rather hill-descending) method - searching for low values of error over the landscape of weights.
 - But rather than actually trying out all possible small weight changes and deciding on that set of them that corresponds to the steepest descent downhill, backprop uses calculus to pre-compute the best set of weight changes.